-At July 31, 2008, 2007 and 2006, our backlog of orders was approximately \$7,139,000, \$3,984,000, and \$4,649,000, respectively.
-The increase in backlog orders at July 31, 2008, was due to a higher net selling price and a higher number of backlog orders.
+At July 31, 2009, 2008 and 2007, our backlog of orders was approximately \$6,015,000, \$7,139,000, and \$3,984,000, respectively.
+The value of backlog orders is determined by the number of tons on backlog order and the net selling prices.
+Net selling prices have increased each year.
+The increased value of backlog orders at July 31, 2008 also reflected a significant increase in the number of tons on backlog order.
 The weaker U.S. dollar relative to many foreign currencies during 2008 made domestically manufactured products more attractive in many foreign markets.
 The increased volume of exported goods throughout the economy created difficulties securing foreign freight carriers, so we urged our international customers to place orders farther in advance to provide additional time to arrange transportation.
-These advance orders resulted in a higher number of back log orders at July 31, 2008.
+These advance orders resulted in a higher number of tons on back log order at July 31, 2008.
 All backlog orders are expected to be filled within the next 12 months.
 We consider our business, taken as a whole, to be only moderately seasonal; however, business activities of certain customers (such as agricultural chemical manufacturers) are subject to such seasonal factors as crop acreage planted and product formulation cycles.